MasonGarza7/selenium-tests/README.md

 This project will contain sub-projects, one of each of the main Selenium supported programming languages.
 Currently, only the Python sub-project is complete.
 Each sub-project's framework will be independent, built with its own reporting system, logging, and screenshot capture on test failure.

+Note:
+This framework is built using Selenium WebDriver, the core automation library that provides direct control over web browsers.
+It does not use Selenium IDE (record/playback tool) or Selenium Grid (distributed execution system).
+All interactions, assertions, and reporting are handled through custom scripts using the WebDriver API.

 ---

 ## Getting Started